openpaperwork/paperwork/doc/install.fedora.markdown

     $ paperwork-shell chkdeps paperwork_backend
     $ paperwork-shell chkdeps paperwork

-You can add a Paperwork entry in your desktop menus with the following command:
+Since Paperwork 1.2, you can add a Paperwork entry in your desktop menus with the following command:

     $ paperwork-shell install